top of page

 Circuit Training

 Circuit training blends strength and cardio into one continuous workout.
-You move from one exercise to another with minimal rest.
+You move from one exercise to another with minimal rest, keeping your heart rate elevated while challenging your muscles.

 • Keeps your heart rate elevated